Tsebo200/AniX/anix/README.md

   <h3 align="center">AniX</h3>

   <p align="center">
-    A react project using the Jikan Api to demonstrate data visualization using charts js  <br>
+    A react project using the Jikan Api to demonstrate data visualisation using charts js  <br>

    <br />
    <br />